NoyGabay/IR_project/README.md

 # IR_project

 Information Retrieval Final Project.
 In our final project in information retrieval we build a search engine for English Wikipedia.
+The main purpose of the project is to create a main search function.
+Given a query, our main search function finds top 100 relevant wikipedia pages sorted by the score calaulated in the function 'search'.
+We used and calculated some Similarity Measures such as:
+* cosine similarity tf-idf
+* BM25
+* page view
+* page rank
+* binary search on web title
+* binary search on web anchor text.
+Our search based on the similarity measure BM25 function as her main measure, and in addition we the doc's title and page rank.

 Description of the above file:
 1. serarch_frontend: python file which contains all search functions our serach engine performs.
 Full documentation of each function can be found in the file.